sunflower74/sunflower74/README.md

 ### Hi everyone and welcome! 👋
- My name is Alena and I am a QA engineer🪲🔍
+ My name is Alena and I am a Junior QA engineer🪲🔍

 💻 I have completed several courses and gained some hands-on testing experience in a pet project.